justnonamenoname/lifeticle/readme.md

 **Orch OR Theory**

 The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
-1) Consciousness is not located in neurons.
+1) Phenomenal consciousness is not located in neurons.
 2) The second method of generating qualia.
 3) A solution to the problem of pointwise binding (further details in connection between qualia and the brain)
 4) A solution to the problem of the speed of time (further details in connection between qualia and the brain)